Expert Reviews – Lake Nakuru NP

 4/5

-This smallish park, one of the few in Kenya that’s fenced in its entirety, may be a little lacking in wilderness character, but it has traditionally been included on a high proportion of safari itinerary for two main reasons: flamingos and rhinos.
-Historically, the more important of these attractions was the million-strong aggregations of flamingo that once frequented the shallows of Lake Nakuru.
-However, this phenomenon has always been rather unpredictable, and since 2012 the flamingos have been absent altogether due to a change in the water levels.
+This smallish park, one of the few in Kenya that’s fenced in its entirety, may be a little lacking in wilderness character, but it has traditionally been included on a high proportion of safari itineraries for two main reasons: flamingos and rhinos.
+Historically, the more important of these attractions is the million-strong aggregations of flamingo that often frequent Lake Nakuru’s shallows.
+However, this is an erratic phenomenon, and strongly dependent on the water level and alkalinity being suited to the algae upon which the birds feed, for which reason flamingo numbers have generally been very low since 2019.
 Fortunately, Nakuru still supports exceptionally high densities of both species of rhino, which have been introduced here because it is relatively easy to monitor for poachers.
-The larger and more peaceable white rhino is abundant on the grassy lake floodplain, where it is more easily seen than in any other East African national park.
-The smaller, crankier and more secretive black rhino tends to stick to the thick acacia woodland south of the lake, where it is quite common, but often challenging to locate.
-Other wildlife likely to be seen in Lake Nakuru National Park includes the localised Rothschild’s giraffe, plentiful buffalo and waterbuck, and small numbers of lion and leopard.
-And even without flamingos, this small national park – listed as a Ramsar wetland and Important Bird Area – supports a remarkably diverse and exciting avifauna, with impressive flocks of great white pelican the stars of a checklist that extends to 450 species.
+The larger and more peaceable white rhino is probably seen here more easily than it is in any other East African national park; good places to look for it include the southeastern lake floodplain around Rhino Point and areas of open savannah in the park’s far south.
+The smaller, crankier and more secretive black rhino tends to stick to thick acacia woodland, where it is quite common, but often challenging to locate.
+Other wildlife likely to be seen in Lake Nakuru National Park includes the localised Rothschild’s giraffe, and plentiful buffalo, zebra and waterbuck.
+On our most recent visit, in 2024, we had several excellent sightings of leopards and tree-climbing lions around Rhino Point.
+And even without flamingos, this small national park – listed as a Ramsar wetland and Important Bird Area – supports a remarkably diverse and exciting avifauna, with impressive flocks of great white pelican the stars of a bird checklist that includes more than 450 species.

 Expert